bitintheskud/backup-route53/README.md

 How to improve
 ---------------

   * Compress and archive directory
+  * Use git repo as backend (instead of file).
   * Add mail / notification
   * Add config file (etc)
   * Add purge for old archive